YosaiProject/yosai/README.md

 # Key Features

-- Enables Role-Based Access Control Policies
+- Enables Role-Based Access Control policies through permission-level and role-level access control
+- Two-Factor Authentication using Time-based One-Time Passwords
-- Native Support for Caching, Including Serialization
+- Native Support for Caching and Serialization
 - A Complete Audit Trail of Events
 - Batteries Included:  Extensions Ready for Use
 - "RunAs" Administration Tool
 - Event-driven Processing
 - Ready for Web Integration

 ## Python 3 Supported

-Yosai v0.2.0 requires Python 3.4 or newer.
+Yosai requires Python 3.4 or newer.
 There are no plans to support python2 due to anticipated optimizations that require newer versions of python.